Murray N. Rothbard

 Why Rothbard Dominates This Graph

 The present article graph reflects how often other sources route through Rothbard.
-He appears not only in his own books but also as an editor, introducer, or benchmark for adjacent texts.
-The de la Boetie volume in this corpus comes with Rothbard’s framing of consent and statism.
-The Spooner collection reflects his role in recovering anti-state predecessors.
-Even where he is not the author, he helps determine the canon this topic wiki is currently built from.
+He appears not only in his own books but also as a benchmark and intellectual reference point for adjacent texts.
+The de la Boétie and Spooner volumes are anti-state predecessors in the same natural-rights tradition — their themes of withdrawn consent and resistance to illegitimate authority run straight into Rothbard’s own anti-state theory — even though those texts are by La Boétie and Spooner rather than by Rothbard.
+Together they help determine the canon this topic wiki is currently built from.

 Economics, Ethics, and Strategy